Beverly Regional Airport: History

-Beverly Regional Airport was built in 1928 through the efforts of the Beverly Aero Club and the Beverly Chamber of Commerce.
+Beverly Regional Airport was built in 1928 on the farm of Adna and Addie Swift through the efforts of the Beverly Aero Club and the Beverly Chamber of Commerce.
+The City of Beverly took the land for a municipal airport by eminent domain from multiple owners in 1940 and 1941.
 The U.S. Navy operated the airport during World War II under a joint-use agreement as Naval Auxiliary Air Facility Beverly.
 It existed as an auxiliary air facility of Naval Air Station Squantum.

-It was commissioned on 15 May, 1943 and the airfield was upgraded with a new asphalt runway.
+It was commissioned on 15 May 1943 and the airfield was upgraded with a new asphalt runway.
 The Navy built a control tower, a barracks, and other structures and consisted of four officers and sixty enlisted men.
 The field provided touch and go practice for students at Naval Air Station Squantum as well as Fleet Air Arm student pilots.
 Planes from Coast Guard Air Station Salem also used the facility for maritime patrol, as well as a detachment from VS-31, which flew anti-submarine patrols with Douglas SBD-5 aircraft.

 It was decommissioned as a military facility on August 1, 1945.
 Ownership of the airport was transferred back to the City of Beverly in 1950.

 Facilities and aircraft

 Beverly Regional Airport covers an area of 470 acres (190 ha) at an elevation of 107 feet (33 m) above mean sea level.
 It has two runways with asphalt surfaces: 9/27 is 4,755 by 100 feet (1,449 x 30 m) and 16/34 is 5,001 by 100 feet (1,524 x 30 m).

-For the 12-month period ending October 1, 2011, the airport had 66,900 aircraft operations, an average of 183 per day: 99% general aviation, 1% air taxi, and <1% military.
-At that time 103 aircraft were based at this airport: 84% single-engine, 11% multi-engine, 3% helicopter, and 2% jet.
+For the 12-month period ending December 31, 2022, the airport had 83,897 aircraft operations, an average of 230 per day: 97% general aviation, 3% air taxi, and <1% military.
+At that time 98 aircraft were based at this airport: 85 single-engine, 5 multi-engine, 5 helicopter, 2 jet, and 1 ultralight.

-Civil Air Patrol Squadron MA-019, Beverly Composite Squadron, is headquartered at Beverly Regional Airport in the old airport control tower.
+Civil Air Patrol Squadron MA-019, Beverly Composite Squadron, is headquartered at Beverly Regional Airport.